In most people, the cervix is usually closed and firm but it opens to let blood out during menstruation.

 As your pregnancy progresses, the cervix will again get softer, which helps allow for childbirth.
 As the cervix softens, it also thins out (effaces) and opens (dilates).

-This is a normal part of pregnancy.
-However, if your cervix opens or gets too soft too early, it can lead to preterm labor.
-This condition is called cervical insufficiency or incompetent cervix.
 The cause of cervical insufficiency is usually unknown.
 However, having previous cervical trauma and certain conditions, such as connective tissue disorders, can put you at a higher risk.

 You may not have any symptoms of cervical insufficiency early on, so it’s important to get regular prenatal care.
 This will help your doctor find and treat this condition early if you do have it.